Build with BQL

 "when": { "$js": "$this.title" },

-"$js": "return { slug: $this.title.toLowerCase().replace(/\s+/g, '-') }"
+"$js": "({ slug: $this.title.toLowerCase().replace(/\s+/g, '-') })"

 },

-"on": ["create"],
+"ops": ["create"],

 "when": { "$js": "!$this.status" },